 How Does it Work?

-The first step to performing a CCTV pipe inspection is to find the access point where the camera can be lowered into the utility line.
-Once the camera is lowered into the line, it can give a very clear picture of the condition of the line, and what the inside of the utility looks like.
+The first step to performing a CCTV video pipe inspection is to find the access point where the camera can be lowered into the utility line.
+Once the camera is lowered into the line, it can give a very clear picture of the condition of the line and what the inside of the utility looks like.
 A robotic crawler, which is used for lines larger than 6” in diameter, is remotely controlled from outside the line by watching the crawler camera on a monitor screen.
 A push camera, which is used for lines 6” or smaller in diameter, is a smaller camera that is simply pushed through the line by hand.
-A CCTV pipe inspection can give information as to what is happening in the utility line, and detect cracks, infractions, and other imperfections in the line.
+A CCTV video pipe inspection can give information as to what is happening in the utility line and detect cracks, infractions, and other imperfections in the line.

 Specialized equipment is necessary to navigate the utility lines and ensure the walls of the pipe are properly illuminated in order to get the clearest picture possible.
 It is also critical to know the number of access points available, as the more access points we have, the more comprehensive the investigation can be.
 Also, for a thorough investigation, the number of bends between access points generally should be limited to 3 or less.
-Once our technician identifies an area of interest within the pipe, they will pinpoint the location from the surface by using Electromagnetic technology to find the camera.
+Once our video pipe inspection technician identifies an area of interest within the pipe, they will pinpoint the location from the surface by using technology to find the camera.

 Why Do I Need CCTV Pipe Inspection?

 When you need to get a view of what’s going on inside of an accessible pipe, conduit, or even a chimney, CCTV cameras are the right tool for the job.
-They are often used during both the design and construction phases of a project, to ensure a complete picture at all times.
+They are often used during both the design and construction phases of a project to ensure a complete picture at all times.
 Using CCTV to identify precise issues can be a cheaper alternative to exploratory digging.

-For storm and drainage redesign projects, CCTV pipe inspection is often used to determine the feasibility of using sections of the existing system.
+For storm and drainage redesign projects, video pipe inspection is often used to determine the feasibility of using sections of the existing system.
 It can save project owners thousands of dollars to discover that they can reuse existing sections of the system instead of installing new ones.